MischaU8/yumyum/modelling/create-a-tangent-surface-tip_3xcQYQnb6uE.md

 Version: 1.1.25
 Uploaded: 2023-06-12

-yum yum Floyd here with a quick tip for creating a tangent surface in Plasticity to create a tangent surface for this face in relation to the circular portion of the mesh select this face convert the selection to edges press shift d to create a curve create a new line curve with tangency then extrude the line to create a sheet select the original face activate the match face tool select the reference sheet and you're all set
+To create a tangent surface for this face in relation to the circular portion of the mesh, select this face [[convert the selection to edges]] (`ctrl-2`).

+Press `shift-D` to create a curve.

+Create a new line curve with [[tangency]], then extrude (`E`) the line to create a sheet.

+Select the original face, activate the [[match face tool]], select the reference sheet and you're all set.